Debt to Equity Calculator

 - Total liabilities - a sum of short-term debt, long-term debt, and other financial obligations.

-- Stockholders' equity - representing the book value of the company, this metric can be found by subtracting liabilities from the sum of a company's assets.
+- Stockholders' equity - represents the company's book value.
+This metric can be found by subtracting liabilities from the sum of a company's assets.

 debt to equity ratio = total liabilities / stockholders' equity

 This ratio is typically shown as a number, for instance, 1.5 or 0.65.
-If you want to express it as a percentage, all you need to do is multiply the result by 100%.
+If you want to express it as a percentage, you must multiply the result by 100%.

 How to calculate the debt to equity ratio?